-Height From 400mm to 1000mm from the ground. пеідії • From 400mm to 1000mm from the ground.
+Height: From 400mm to 1000mm from the ground.

-- Width : 2000mm either side of the centre line of the car. - Position : 10m behind the rear axle line of the car.
+Width: 2000mm either side of the centre line of the car.

+Position: 10m behind the rear axle line of the car.

 14.4 Safety belts:

 The wearing of two shoulder straps, one abdominal strap and two straps between the legs is mandatory.
 These straps must be securely fixed to the car and must comply with FIA standard 8853/98.